-Our collections include entries on dreams from the historical record as well as cultural and artistic works that deal with dream-life.
+Our collections include entries on dreams drawn from the historical record and other cultural works dealing with dream-life.

 In May 1947 Jorge Luis Borges—Argentinian poet, writer, librarian, and dreamer—published a story about a monster named Asterion.
 It is a tale that turns on a dream.

 Photojournalist, filmmaker, and human rights advocate, Tim Hetherington produced a series of photographs of sleeping U.S. soldiers in Afghanistan.
 He was opening up his documentary practice to new forms reverie when he was killed while on assignment in April 2011.

 While interned at a so-called “voluntary workers’ camp” during WWII, German cultural theorist, Walter Benjamin, wrote to his friend Gretel Adorno: "Last night, lying in the straw, I had a dream so beautiful that I cannot resist the temptation to share it with you..."

 By LANA LIN

 How can one respond creatively to loss and destruction?
 Before being diagnosed with breast cancer, Lana Lin dreamt she had a new internal organ.
 In the aftermath of treatment, she turned to artists like Audre Lorde, who faced similar bodily crises, and who had found ways to make something in the wake of devastation.

 Plenty Coups, the great leader of the Mountain Crow Band, had many prophetic dreams and visions as a child.
 When he was a boy, he had a dream-vision about a chickadee which provided guidance for the Crow Nation in their relations with the American settlers.